-The coastline changes over time due to ocean currents, tropical weather systems, as well as beach use and maintenance activities.
-South Carolina Code of Laws § 48-39-280 requires DHEC’s Office of Ocean and Coastal Resource Management to establish and periodically review beachfront jurisdictional lines.
+South Carolina’s beaches are dynamic places, some beachfront areas accrete or gain sand while other shorelines erode.
+The coastline changes over time due to tides, waves, currents, tropical weather systems, as well as beach use and maintenance activities.
+South Carolina Code of Laws § 48-39-280 requires DHEC’s Office of Ocean and Coastal Resource Management to establish and periodically review two beachfront jurisdictional lines.

-There are two lines of beachfront jurisdiction - the baseline and the setback line.
+There are two beachfront jurisdictional lines - the baseline and the setback line.
 The baseline is the more seaward (towards the ocean) of the two jurisdictional lines, while the setback line is the more landward (towards the land) line.
-The purpose of these lines is to delineate the extent of DHEC's direct permitting authority for activities within the defined beach and beach/dune critical areas.
-South Carolina’s beachfront jurisdictional lines enable DHEC to implement laws and regulations that support the state's beachfront management goals and protect vulnerable shorelines and natural ecosystems.
+The purpose of these lines is to delineate the extent of DHEC's direct permitting authority for activities within the defined beach/dune system critical area.
+South Carolina’s beachfront jurisdictional lines enable DHEC to implement laws and regulations that support the state's beachfront management goals and protect vulnerable shorelines and natural ecosystems within this critical area.

 Beachfront Management Reform Act

 On May 3rd, 2018, Act 173, the Beachfront Management Reform Act, was signed by Governor Henry McMaster.
 This Act established the position of the state’s beachfront jurisdictional baselines and setback lines for the 2018 establishment cycle.
 Act 173 also included a section that requires DHEC to promulgate regulations to implement provisions of the act, including regulations that DHEC will use to locate a primary oceanfront sand dune.